CFCorp/CFApi2/README.md

 - Better response times

 #### FAQ
- Why do I get an error
+ Why do I get an error?
  - the most likely issue is that you are using the default user-agent

- Can i help
+ Can i help?
 - Yes of course just make a PR.

- Will it work on my PC
+ Will it work on my PC?
 - I don't recommend using my stuff but only for testing purposes (maybe).

-What is the difference between version 1 and version 2
+What is the difference between version 1 and version 2?
-- The backend of both of the versions are completely different and optimized for different types of workload due to this [v1](https://github.com/CFCorp/CFsAPI) will be depreciated and not accessable anymore in the future when [v2](https://github.com/CFCorp/CFApi2) is fully released
+- The backend of both of the versions are completely different and optimized for different types of workload due to this [v1](https://github.com/CFCorp/CFsAPI) will be depreciated and not accessable anymore in the future when [v2](https://github.com/CFCorp/CFApi2) is fully released.

+What are you using redis for?
+- it is just a simple caching step between the API requests and the images it just makes loading the images a bit more optimzed and faster due to this if you decide to run it on your own machine Redis is highly recommended to be used.

 # Requirements:
 - Web server (Apache/Nginx, PHP, PostgreSQL)